unnatural-worlds/uwapi/sphinx/source/bots/programOverview.rst

 .. warning::
 	Do *not* change current working directory once configured.

-- Next you load the shared library.
+- Next, you load the shared library.

 .. tab-set::
    :sync-group: language